karialo/binman/README.md

 binman install --manifest tools.txt
 ```

-Tip: for app installs, BinMan creates a tiny shim in your bin that cds into the app, then runs the detected or provided entry.
-With --venv, Python apps get a local .venv that’s created on first run and quietly pip install -r if a requirements file is present.
+Tip: for app installs, BinMan creates a tiny shim in your bin that `cd`s into the app, then runs the detected or provided entry.
+With `--venv`, Python apps get a local `.venv` that’s created on first run and quietly `pip install -r` if a requirements file is present.

 ### Uninstall